-In October 2013, the Company entered into a non-exclusive license agreement with the Regents of the University of California ("the Regents") under which the Company was granted a non-exclusive license to certain clinical data and clinical material related to brexanolone for use in the development and commercialization of biopharmaceutical products in the licensed field, including status epilepticus and postpartum depression.
+In October 2013, the Company entered into a non-exclusive license agreement with The Regents of the University of California (the "Regents") under which the Company was granted a non-exclusive license to certain clinical data and clinical material related to brexanolone for use in the development and commercialization of biopharmaceutical products in the licensed field, including status epilepticus and postpartum depression.
 In May 2014, the license agreement was amended to add the treatment of essential tremor to the licensed field of use, materials and milestone fee provisions of the agreement.
 The Company paid to the Regents clinical development milestones of \$0.1 million, prior to December 31, 2015; no other milestones are outstanding under this non-exclusive license agreement.
-The Company is required to pay royalties of less than 1% on net sales for a period of fifteen years following the sale of the first product developed using the data and materials.
+The Company is required to pay royalties of less than 1% on net sales for a period of fifteen years following the sale of the first product developed using the data and materials, and the Company began to pay these royalties in 2019.
 The license will terminate on the earlier to occur of (i) 27 years after the effective date or (ii) 15 years after the last-derived product is first commercially sold.

 In June 2015, the Company entered into an exclusive license agreement with the Regents whereby the Company was granted an exclusive license to certain patent rights related to the use of allopregnanolone to treat various diseases.
-In exchange for such license, the Company paid an upfront payment of \$50,000 and will make payments of \$15,000 for annual maintenance fees until the calendar year following the first sale, if any, of a licensed product.
+In exchange for such license, the Company paid an upfront payment of \$50,000 and was required to make payments of \$15,000 for annual maintenance fees until the calendar year following the first sale of ZULRESSO.
 The Company is obligated to make milestone payments following the achievement of specified regulatory and sales milestones of up to \$0.7 million and \$2.0 million in the aggregate, respectively.
 The Company pays royalties at a low single digit percentage of net sales of ZULRESSO, subject to specified minimum annual royalty amounts.
 Unless terminated by operation of law or by acts of the parties under the terms of the agreement, the license agreement will terminate when the last-to-expire patents or last-to-be abandoned patent applications expire, whichever is later.
-As of June 30, 2021, the Company has recorded research and development expense and made cash payments of \$0.3 million related to these regulatory and sales milestones; and has recorded an intangible asset and made a cash payment of \$0.5 million related to these regulatory and sales milestones.
+As of March 31, 2022, the Company has recorded research and development expense and made cash payments of \$0.3 million related to these regulatory and sales milestones; and has recorded an intangible asset and made a cash payment of \$0.5 million related to these regulatory and sales milestones.

-For the six months ended June 30, 2021 and 2020, the Company did not record any expense or make any milestone payments under the license agreements with the Regents.
+For the three months ended March 31, 2022 and 2021, the Company did not record any expense or make any milestone payments under the license agreements with the Regents.